Anthony Rizzo Player Props: Yankees vs. White Sox

-The New York Yankees, including Anthony Rizzo (.256 slugging percentage in past 10 games, including zero home run), take on starting pitcher Lance Lynn and the Chicago White Sox at Yankee Stadium, Wednesday at 7:05 PM ET.
+The New York Yankees, including Anthony Rizzo (.256 slugging percentage in past 10 games, including zero homers), battle starting pitcher Lance Lynn and the Chicago White Sox at Yankee Stadium, Thursday at 4:05 PM ET.

 Anthony Rizzo Game Info & Props vs. the White Sox